FlippedCodes/Unofficial-Resonite-Docs/README.md

 ![](_images/logo_dark.png#gh-light-mode-only)

 > [!NOTE]
 > This project is a WIP.
-There are plans to automate certain parts of the wiki.
+But there is a "[Roadmap](/README.md#todo-list)"

 ## Why

 This documentation(/wiki) got created in response to the [Resonite Issue #1](https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/1).
-Myself and a few involved in this Issue think a static site generator is the better Wiki-Solution for complex Software these days.
+Myself and a few involved in the linked issue think a static site generator is the better Wiki-Solution for complex software like resonite.
+While I personally understand the challenges and learning curve that comes with, I think it is still easier approach what is planned with the official Wiki.

 ## Contribute

+### I just want to write

+While I'm always happy see people trying, I don't want anyone to feel forced using Git and Markdown.
+If you just want to write something for this documentation without the shortcomings, feel free to shoot me a DM on Discord.
+My username is [`the.phil.`](https://discord.com/users/172031697355800577).
+(If possible, please do not send me a friend request and rather contact me in DMs directly through the [Resonite Discord Server](https://discord.gg/resonite).)
+You can send me anything unformatted and I will try my best to read your mind and make it pretty in Markdown ^^'

+### How it works

 This documentation is using [Docsify.JS](https://docsify.js.org) with Markdown.
 To run the Wiki locally, please follow the [Docsify.JS instructions](https://docsify.js.org/#/quickstart).
 You need Node.JS installed on your workstation for the instructions to work.